pablo-jurado/week_7_lecture_1_exercises/answers.md

 ---

-5) Which method of Array can be used to iterate over the elements contained in the Array?
+5)Which method of Array can be used to iterate over the elements contained in the Array?

 a. for()